Stuycs-K/finalproject-09-jerermiasneto-manoel/PROPOSAL.md

 ## Group Members:

-names here.(CHANGE THIS!!!!!)
+Manoel J-N

 # Intentions:

-A statement of the problem you are solving and/or a high level description of the project.
-(CHANGE THIS!!!!!)
+Create a Processing Project that will hide a black & white image inside of a larger image, as well as reveal hidden messages created with the program

 # Intended usage:

+## encode:
+    makefile, tags to add a image to enode and the image to encode into

+## decode:
-A description as to how the project will be used (describe the user interface).
-(CHANGE THIS!!!!!)
+    makefile, tags to add the image that will be decoded, will then popup the decoded image

 # Technical Details:

-(CHANGE THIS!!!!!)

-A description of your technical design.
-This should include:
+Uses processing, bit modifying,

 How you will be using the topics covered in class in the project.